Contomo/Klipper-Toolchanger-Macros/README.md

 (while printing)
 - PURGE_TOOL TOOL=3,1,4 => Purges tool 1, then 3 and 4, will return to tool1 once finished, getting it back to the heat it used to have. and heating/cooling to the tools previous temps when called.

+The Preheating of the tools is managed in an intelligent way, where every next tool is preheated in the list to 50 less than the purging temps. that way the time is handled properly of heating of tools. saving time between purges. and staying within a save 24V power draw (because instantly heating all 6 tools at once, may cause issues with some PSUs